mklostermann/interactive_isolation_forest/README.md

 Each data set is located in a separate directory, which might contain additional data.
 See the respective README.md for details about the data set.

+Script `prepare_datasets.py` is used to collect information about the datasets, which is stored in info.json.

 ## Results
 The results directory contains numerical results of each run of the anomaly detection algorithms.